Diseases & Conditions

-If you have experienced a sudden "pop" in the back of your calf or heel, you may have ruptured (torn) your Achilles tendon.
+If you have experienced a sudden pop in the back of your calf or heel, you may have torn your Achilles tendon.
 See your doctor immediately if you think you may have torn your tendon.

 After you describe your symptoms and discuss your concerns, the doctor will examine your foot and ankle.
 The doctor will look for these signs:

 - Swelling along the Achilles tendon or at the back of your heel